nextflow-io/nextflow/docs/script.rst

   myFile = file('some/file.txt')
   result = myFile.delete()
   println result ?
-"OK" : "Can delete: $myFile"
+"OK" : "Cannot delete: $myFile"

 .. note:: This method deletes a directory ONLY if it does not contain any files or sub-directories.
 To